Mental Health Coverage Across Canadian Provinces: What Is Covered and What Is Not

 What Public Coverage Actually Means in Canada

-Coverage varies more than most people realise.
-Here is what you can expect in each major province as of 2026.
+Coverage varies more than most Canadians expect.
+Here is what the public system looks like in each major province as of 2026.

 Ontario